 Taking Forskolin might not give you the miracle weight loss you have been seeking, but it may help you along the way.
 The positive results and reviews relating to Garcinia and Forskolin suggest that taking a combination of the two may be beneficial.
 Together they can help you reduce your appetite and give you an energy boost – motivating you to work out and giving you a positive outlook (while discouraging you from raiding the cookie jar when it all gets too much, and the hunger pangs gnaw at you)!

-Whether you decide to take Forskolin or a combination of Garcinia Cambogia and Forskolin (or any other combination for that matter) be sure to follow the directions on the medication.
+Whether you decide to take Forskolin or combine it with Garcinia Cambogia (or any other combination for that matter) be sure to follow the directions on the medication.
 Never exceed the stated dose and if you have any doubts or queries on whether taking a supplement will be right for you seek medical advice.

 There are potential side-effects with every medication – so be aware of how you feel after you take anything new.
 It’s important to remember that there are many different brands on the market and they may be of varying strengths – hence we will stress the point again – check the instructions before you take anything!

-- Take forskolin as a way to aid diet and exercise, not as a substitute
+- Take it as a way to aid diet and exercise, not as a substitute

 - Dose with 250 mg twice per day – see our recommended brand.